 A claim was intimated to the Local Authority and liability was initially denied.
 The case of CN v Poole was very relevant to the extent that the Local Authority contended no duty of care arose.

-Farleys obtained and reviewed the Claimant’s Social Services records which helpfully provided confirmation that a Care Order had been made when the Claimant was 13 years of age.
-As a result Farleys were able to argue that any damage done to the Claimant from the age of 13 onwards was actionable under the case of Barrett v Enfield Council.
+Farleys obtained and reviewed BB’s Social Services records which helpfully provided confirmation that a Care Order had been made when BB was 13 years old.
+As a result, Farleys were able to argue that any damage done to BB from the age of 13 onwards was actionable under the case of Barrett v Enfield Council.

 BB’s claim is a good example of the distinction that now arises between actions for pre removal failings which are going to be far more difficult after CN v Poole and actions for post removal failings where the Local Authority will still have a clear duty of care on the basis of Barrett v Enfield.

 The claim was further complicated by causation issues.
-The Defendants argued that various other factors that were beyond their control had resulted in the Claimant’s ongoing psychiatric injury.
-This would include the neglect and physical abuse prior to the age of 13 together with environmental and genetic factors.
+The Defendants argued that various other factors that were beyond their control had resulted in BB’s ongoing psychiatric injury.
+This would include the neglect and physical abuse prior to the age of 13, together with environmental and genetic factors.

 Following negotiation with the Defendants Farleys successfully concluded the claim securing an award of £60,000 for client BB.

 This is a particularly interesting case as one of the first to settle after CN v Poole.

 To contact a member of Farleys experienced abuse team in confidence, call our dedicated abuse line on 0330 134 6430 or contact us by email.